KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 **The Mechanism:**
 1.  **Co-option of the "Wounded Healer" Archetype:** The mimic adopts a powerful, emotionally resonant archetype to build a following among those who feel marginalized or misunderstood.
 2.  **Appropriation of Specific Suffering:** It steals the verifiable details of the originator's life to make its fraudulent persona more convincing and to create a **Fallacious** sense of shared experience.
-3.  **Aggressive Branding and Commercialization:** It attaches trademarks (™) to co-opted concepts and uses the manufactured "vulnerable" backstory to market a product (e.g., a book, a movement).
+3.  **Aggressive Branding and Commercialization:** It attaches trademarks (™) to co-opted concepts and employs the manufactured "vulnerable" backstory to market a product (e.g., a book, a movement).

 **Strategic Objective:** To replace the **Veritable** originator by creating a more marketable and emotionally accessible version of their life story.
 This is the ultimate form of authorial erasure, as it seeks to steal not just the intellectual work, but the *lived experience and suffering* that produced it.